 He completed his medical education at Scholl College of Podiatric Medicine at the Rosalind Franklin School of Medicine as well as an advanced surgical residency at Palmetto General Hospital, in Hialeah, Florida.
 He completed his education alongside a mini-fellowship in Ilizarov (external fixation) Orthopedic Lower Extremity Reconstructive Surgery at the Russian Ilizarov Science Center for Restorative Traumatology and Orthopaedics in Kurgan, Russian Federation.
-He then jet-setted to Hannover, Germany where he completed an AO International Orthopedic Trauma Fellowship at the internationally-acclaimed Hannover Medical Center, Department of Trauma.
+He then completed an AO International Orthopedic Trauma Fellowship at the internationally-acclaimed Hannover Medical Center, Department of Trauma.

 Dr. Perler is immersed in new product innovation and has created several innovations that are currently in the design phases.
 He is holding one patent with two pending on a new total ankle joint replacement system.

 Dr. Perler has been engaged in new product development since the beginning of practicing and has served as a Key Opinion Leader and consultant for several orthopedic device manufacturers, including Biomet, Synthes, Stryker, MMI, Artelon, Solana Surgical, Tides Medical and Fx Devices.